University of FloridaSolutions for Your Life

-Field Evaluation of Container Nursery Irrigation Systems: Measuring Uniformity of Water Application of Microirrigation Systems1
+Field Evaluation of Container Nursery Irrigation Systems: Measuring Uniformity of Water Application of Microirrigation Systems

 Performance of microirrigation systems can be evaluated by measuring operating pressures, application rates, and uniformity of water application under nursery conditions.
-In this article, we will present a simple test to determine the uniformity of water application.
+We will present a simple test to determine the uniformity of water application.

 There is an easy test to evaluate water application uniformity.
 Measurements of the time required to fill the same container must be performed at a minimum of 18 locations throughout the irrigation zone.
-The statistical uniformity nomograph (Bralts and Kesner, 1983) is based on statistical coefficient of variation and can be used to determine the overall application uniformity (Figure 1).
+The statistical uniformity nomograph (Bralts and Kesner 1983) is based on statistical coefficient of variation and can be used to determine the overall application uniformity (Figure 1).
 If the uniformity is low, more than 18 measurements of time (seconds) may be necessary to increase the confidence level of the uniformity measurement.
-The uniformity test should be performed every six months.

-To perform the test you need a small container, such as empty bottle and a watch with a second hand so you can record the time to fill bottle at each location.
+To perform the test you need a small container, such as an empty bottle, and a device that denotes seconds so you can record the time to fill bottle at each location.
 The following steps are required.

 Determine how many measurements represent one-sixth of the total locations in the zone.
-For example, if a total of 18 measurements are performed, this number is 3.
+For example, if a total of 18 measurements is performed, this number is 3.

 1. Add the lowest three measurements of time (seconds) and mark the sum on the x-axis of the nomograph.